Agoric/documentation/main/guides/zoe/contract-basics.md

 <<< @/../snippets/zoe/src/01-hello.js#greet

-The `greet` function, along with any other function besides `start`, must be exposed through the `start` function before it can be called.
+The `greet` function, along with any other function besides `start`, must be exposed before it can be called.
 This is accomplished using a special object called `publicFacet`, which is returned by the `start` function.
 In the greeting contract, the `start` function exposes the `greet` function by defining it as a method of the contract's `publicFacet`, as shown below:

 <<< @/../snippets/zoe/src/01-hello.js#publicFacet

-We wrap the reference to `greet` function in a `Far(...)` function call.
-This will allow callers to use it from outside the contract.
+We wrap the `greet` function in a `Far(...)` call to safely expose it as a remote object, accessible from outside the contract.
 We also give it a suggestive interface name `Hello` for debugging.
 _We'll discuss [Far in more detail](../js-programming/far) later._